Icon (Paradise Lost album)

-Icon is the fourth studio album by British heavy metal band Paradise Lost, released in 1993.
-It marked a departure from the death-doom sound of their early work, and was the last album to feature Matthew Archer on drums.
+Icon is the fourth studio album by British gothic metal band Paradise Lost, released on 28 September 1993 through Music for Nations.
+It is the band's final album to feature Matthew Archer on drums.

 In February 2018, Icon was inducted into the Decibel Magazine Hall of Fame, becoming the second Paradise Lost album to be featured in the Decibel Hall of Fame (alongside Gothic), with the magazine naming it influential to the development of the gothic metal subgenre.